scholarslab/GenericXmlImporter/README.md

     base_url = http://localhost/path/to/omeka
     document_path =
     ```
-    If local paths are allowed in Csv Import (fork only), they may be:
+    If local paths are allowed in Csv Import, they may be:
     ```
     base_url = /path/to/omeka
     document_path =